 Since Mental Health Scales keeps personal information and test results on a portable device, security is a prime consideration.
 There are two different levels of security.

 On iPhone 3GS, iPhone 4 and later, iPod Touch (3rd generation and up), and iPad (any model), Mental Health Scales uses Apple’s Data Protection feature to secure the database containing all of its confidential information.
 Data Protection uses a user’s device passcode to generate a strong encryption key.
 This key prevents data from being accessed when the device is locked, ensuring that the database is secured even if the device is compromised.
 (NOTE: These devices must be running iOS 4 or later to take advantage of this feature.
-Refer to the link below for further details. iOS 6.0 is the minimum version for Mental Health Scales 2.2 and iOS 9.0 is the minimum version for Mental Health Scales 2.3, and iOS 11.0 for version 2.4.)
+Refer to the link below for further details. iOS 6.0 is the minimum version for Mental Health Scales 2.2, iOS 9.0 is the minimum version for Mental Health Scales 2.3, and iOS 11.0 for version 2.4.)

 To turn on the data protection feature for Mental Health Scales (or any application employing it for that matter) you must be using a passcode to control access to your device.
 Please see "Use a passcode with your iPhone, iPad, or iPod touch" to learn how to set a passcode for your device.
 After the passcode is set, scroll down to the bottom of the screen and verify that the text "Data protection is enabled" is visible.

 We strongly recommend that you maximize your security by following these Apple-recommended tips:

 - On the Passcode Settings screen set Require Passcode to “Immediately”.